England

 Food security is highly dependent on crop yield and sustainability, which are affected by soil fertility (Johnston and Poulton 2018).
 While this experiment was set up to look at how nutrients affected crops, key historical developments led to results that bought the focus on soil fertility and therefore sustainability.
 A good example of this is when Lawes discovered that inorganic fertilisers (with the right amount of nitrogen) gave the same yield as 35t ha-1 of farmyard manure (FYM).
 He subsequently realised that farmers would not have enough FYM to apply to the field, and therefore, fertilisers were sufficient to maintain crop production.
 However, stable isotope analysis (Johnston and Poulton, 2018) revealed that ~25% of the nitrogen from fertiliser is lost by leaching or denitrification, which is currently an environmental issue.

 Figure 2 illustrates how Broadbalk’s key developments such as herbicide application and weed management have affected crop yield, which led to widespread adoption.
-The suggestion that farmers rotate crops is based on results that wheat grown in rotation after a 2- year break have larger yields than if grown continuously, and crop rotation is also known to be environmentally sustainable.
+The suggestion that farmers rotate crops is based on results that wheat grown in rotation after a 2- year break have larger yields than if grown continuously.
+Crop rotation is also known to be environmentally sustainable.

 Over the decades, the results have shown how important it is to maintain such long-term experiments where in this case they lead to balancing crop production while also ensuring sustainability.